michael1967/LR4-Topix-scripts/README.md

  o Replace G1379963 with the variable $relPt2 pulled from 175405.html.

-Also please pay attention to any notes I've placed in the scripts.
+Also please pay attention to any notes I've placed in the scripts, and pay attention to the wget command.
 At least one script required minor editing of the index HTML.
+Another required wget command modifcations slightly different from above.

 Scripts to edit the index from the Land Rover Topix manual site
 ---------------------------------------------------------------